-- Avoid daytime naps or keep them to no more than 30 minutes before 3pm.
-If you are tired during the day, yoga, stretching, taking time for some breathing exercises and meditation or simply putting your feet up will help your body recover and may be less confusing for your 'sleep clock' than sleeping through the day and becoming a night owl. - Ensuring adequate exposure to natural light.
+- Avoid day time naps or keep them to no more than 30 minutes and before 3pm.
+If you are sleeping excessively in the day you may need to reduce your sleeping hours gradually.
+It will be too difficult to cut down by several hours immediately.
+If you are tired during the day, yoga, stretching, taking time for some breathing exercises and meditation or simply putting your feet up will help your body recover and may be less confusing for your 'sleep clock' than sleeping through the day and becoming a night owl. - Ensure adequate exposure to natural light.
 This is particularly important for individuals who may not venture outside frequently.
-Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle. - day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle.

-Making sure that the sleep environment is pleasant.
-Mattress and pillows should be comfortable.
-The bedroom should be cool (15-19°C) for optimal sleep.
-Bright light from lamps, cell phone and TV screens can make it difficult to fall asleep, so turn those light off or adjust them when possible.
+Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle. - Make sure that the sleep environment is pleasant.
+Your mattress and pillows should be comfortable.
+The bedroom should be cool between 15 and 19°C (60 and 67°F) for optimal sleep.
+Bright light from lamps, mobile phones and TV screens can make it difficult to fall asleep, so turn those lights off or adjust them when possible.
 Consider using blackout curtains, eye shades, ear plugs, 'white noise' machines, humidifiers, fans and other devices that can make the bedroom more relaxing.

-The information contained in this article is intended as general guidance and information only and should not be relied upon as a basis for planning individual medical care or as a substitute for specialist medical advice in each individual case. ©Co-Kinetic 2020
+The information contained in this article is intended as general guidance and information only and should not be relied upon as a basis for planning individual medical care or as a substitute for specialist medical advice in each individual case. ©Co-Kinetic 2021